USRSE/usrse.github.io/_posts/2023-06-30-pride-spotlight-turing-barres.md

 After coming out in 1997, he experienced dramatically different treatment as a scientist simply because he was perceived as male.
 His natural response was to then become a vocal advocate for women in science.
-One major example of this is his 2006 Nature paper called "Does gender matter?"
-[8], which scientifically breaks down and refutes the argument of innate ability based on gender.
+One major example of this is his 2006 Nature paper called "Does gender matter?" [^bb2], which scientifically breaks down and refutes the argument of innate ability based on gender.
 If you have not read it, I highly recommend it.

 For me personally, Ben Barres completely shifted the realm of possibilities I considered when I thought of becoming a scientist.
-He was the first transgender scientist I had ever heard of, and the first role model I felt a genuine kinship with naturally.
+He was the _first_ transgender scientist I had ever heard of, and the first role model I felt a genuine kinship with naturally.
 His story validated my own in so many ways that I sorely needed, and demonstrated to me the need for visibility of